RightDataUSA

 The last time Republicans achieved a 40.9% or greater share of voter registrations in a November election in PA was 2003.

 This November, Pennsylvania voters will have the chance to oust 3 Democrat members of the state Supreme Court.
-Those members, along with their liberal colleagues, have been responsible for the hyper-partisan gerrymander which has affected not only congressional districts in Pennsylvania but state legislative districts as well.
-These gerrymanders cost Republicans 4 U.S. House seats (almost 6) from 2019-2024 and cost 12 state House seats -- exactly enough to give Democrats control.
-Republicans have a chance to eliminate some of the justices who caused those events to happen, and perhaps regain control of the PA Supreme Court in the process.
+Those members, along with their liberal colleagues, are responsible for the hyper-partisan gerrymander which has affected not only congressional districts in Pennsylvania but state legislative districts as well.
+These gerrymanders cost Republicans 4 U.S. House seats (and almost 2 others) from 2019-2024 and cost 12 state House seats -- exactly enough to give Democrats control.
+Republicans have a chance to eliminate some of the justices who caused those events to happen, and perhaps gain a majority on the PA Supreme Court in the process.

 2024 PA voter registration, by county